Exploring EIC Grants for your UK SME? Start here.

 The EIC offers both grant funding and equity investment.

-The Pathfinder and Transition schemes only offer grant funding.
+The Pathfinder, Transition, and Advance Innovation Challenges schemes only offer grant funding.
 The Accelerator programme offers both grant and equity funding, though equity funding is not available to UK companies.

 What’s the difference between EIC Accelerator, EIC Pathfinder, and EIC Transition?